 When my dad bought a Commodore 64 in the late 1980s, I didn't do a lot of programming to be honest, but I still believe the C64 was an important point for my programming future.

 I did write a few multiplication-table games and managed to do some sprites I could move around on the screen and detect collisions.
 Not really anything that would count as a game...

 Then in the mid 90s we had a school course on programming, mostly with TurboPascal and I wrote my first game for MS-DOS - Pentris.

-That changed when I ported Pentris to HTML5 with some help in 2017, see below.
+That changed when I ported Pentris to HTML5 with Robert Eisele's help in 2017, see below.
 That motivated me to revisit some of those earlier games and make them accessibe for mobile phones and PCs.
 So my old 8-puzzle game got reborn in 2018 as PuzzlePusher

 It all started in 1995 when in our programming class at school we programmed a Turbo Pascal version of the boardgame "Pentomino", a puzzle game similar to Tangram,

 but using playing pieces that consist of five (greek: penta) squares, connected via their edges, called pentominoes.
 Our teacher provided us with some object-oriented functions to move, rotate and mirror the twelve possible pentominos, the rest was upon us.